SoftFever/OrcaSlicer/doc/calibration/input-shaping-calib.md

 > This test **will set the values to high values** limited by your printer's motion ability and the filament's max volumetric speed (avoid materials below 10 mm³/s).

 1. Select the Test Model ´Ringing Tower´ (Recommended) or ´Fast Tower´ (Reduced version useful for printers with high ringing).
-2. Select the [Input Shaper Type](#types) you want to use test.
+2. Select the [Input Shaper Type](#types) you want to test.
 Each firmware has different types available and each type has different performance.
 3. Select a range of frequencies to test.
 The Default 15hz to 110hz range is usually a good start.
 4. Select your damping.
 Usually, a value between 0.1 and 0.2 is a good start but you can change it to 0 and your printer will use the firmware default value (if available).
    ![IS_freq_menu](https://github.com/SoftFever/OrcaSlicer/blob/main/doc/images/InputShaping/IS_freq_menu.png?raw=true)